 Day 4: Santa Teresa - Hidroelectrica - Aguas Calientes

-After breakfast we will begin the hike through the Santa Teresa Valley to Hidroeléctrica, where we will have lunch and continue our walk with a majestic view of Machu Picchu and the main sacred mountains of the Incas such as: Huayna Picchu, Putucusi After 6 hours of walking, we will arrive at the town of Aguas Calientes (1 900 m.s. or 6 233 feet), where we will spend the night.
+After breakfast, we will begin our hike through the Santa Teresa Valley toward Hidroeléctrica, where we will have lunch.
+We will then continue our walk accompanied by a majestic view of Machu Picchu and the primary sacred mountains of the Incas, such as Huayna Picchu and Putucusi.
+After a total of 6 hours of hiking, we will arrive at the town of Aguas Calientes (1,900 m. or 6,233 ft), where we will stay in a comfortable hotel before the great visit the following day.

 Day 5: Aguas Calientes - Machu Picchu - Ollantaytambo - Cusco